 1. Identify the Key Objectives of Your Mobile App

 Before you even begin to explore your options, understand what you want to achieve from your app.
 Do you want to get more engagement?
 Raise awareness for your brand?
 Increase sales?
 Generate more leads?
 Do you need enterprise content management capabilities?

-One thing to remember though, try and make sure your objectives as specific as possible as it will help your brand get a clearer picture of their end-goal.
+One thing to remember though, try and make your objectives as specific as possible as it will help your brand get a clearer picture of their end-goal.
 For example, rather than stating “increase leads” as an objective, opt for “generate 30 percent more leads”.
 The former is too broad, the latter is more definitive.

 2. Get All Stakeholders Involved